 The table is a 42" MERL Diamond Touch surface [6] with a 4:3 aspect ratio; a digital projector casts a 1280x1024 pixel image on the table's surface.
 This table is multi-touch sensitive, where contact is presented through the DiamondTouch SDK as an array of horizontal and vertical signals, touch points and bounding boxes (Fig. 1, row 5).
 The table is also multi-user, as it distinguishes signals from up to four people.
+While our technology uses the Diamond Touch, the theoretical motivations, strategies developed, and lessons learnt should apply to other touch/vision based surfaces that offer similar multi user capabilities.

 Speech Recognition.
 For speech recognition, we exploit available technology: noise canceling headset microphones for capturing speech input, and the Microsoft Speech Application Programmers' Interface (Microsoft SAPI) (Fig. 1, rows 4+5).
 SAPI provides an n-best list of matches for the current recognition hypothesis.
 Due to the one user per computer limitation in Microsoft SAPI, only one headset can be attached to our main computer.
-We add an additional computer for each additional headset, which collects and sends speech commands to the primary computer (Fig. 1, right side, showing a 2^{nd} headset).
+We add an additional computer for each additional headset, which collects and sends speech commands to the primary computer (Fig. 1, right side, showing a 2nd headset).

 Gesture Engine.
-Since recognizing gestures from multiple people on a table top is still an emerging research area [25][26], we could not use existing 3rd party gesture recognizers.
+Since recognizing gestures from multiple people on a table top is still an emerging research area [25][26], we could not use existing 3^{rd} party gesture recognizers.
 Consequently, we developed our own Diamond Touch gesture recognition engine to convert the raw touch information produced by the DiamondTouch SDK into a number of rotation and table-size independent features (Fig. 1, rows 4+5 middle).
 Using a Univariate Gaussian clustering algorithm, features from a single input frame are compared against a number of pre-trained hand and finger postures.
 By examining multiple frames over time, we capture dynamic information such as a hand moving up or two fingers moving closer together or farther apart.
 This allows applications to be developed that understand both different hand postures and dynamic movements over the Diamond Touch.

 Input Translation and mapping.
-To interact with existing single user applications, we first use the GroupLab WidgetTap toolkit [8] to determine the location and size of the GUI elements within it.
+To interact with existing single user applications, we first use the GroupLab WidgetTap toolkit [8] to determine the location and size of the GUI elements within Row it.
 We then use the Microsoft Send Input facility to relay the gesture and speech input actions to the locations of the mapped UI elements (Fig. 1, rows 1, 2 and 3).
 Thus speech and gestures are mapped and transformed into one or more traditional GUI actions as if the user had performed the interaction sequence via the mouse and keyboard.
 The consequence is that the application appears to directly understand the spoken command and gestures.
 Section 5.5 elaborates further on how this mapping is done.
 If the application allows us to do so, we also hide the user interface GUI elements so they do not clutter up the display.
 Of importance is that application source code is neither required nor modified.